iselang/num/README.md

 -   **Data Storage and Retrieval** - Local storage manipulation with hexadecimal encoding.
 -   **Network Requests** - Simplified GET and POST requests.
 -   **File Handling** - Upload and save data with various file types.
+-   **Auto UI** - Will generate a cdn / add a cdn for the respective ui element.

 ## Core Functions